Skip to main content

 Questioning Our Motivations #

-The line between authentic action and performance has blurred dramatically.
+It’s gotten harder to separate doing something from packaging it.
 Studies show the average person spends 147 minutes daily on social media1, with much of that time consumed by viewing or creating content that showcases idealized versions of everyday life.

 We all navigate this spectrum.
 Sometimes we make choices to please parents, impress friends, or shape others’ perceptions.
 That’s human nature.
 But I’ve found value in regularly asking myself a simple question: Am I doing this because I genuinely want to, or because I’m preoccupied with how it makes me appear to others?